wesleywerner/aliverl/README.md

 =====
 _by Wesley Werner_

-"A wave of static tickles my sensors as I enter the BBS node."

-"I access the memory banks and links in my brain form like orbs of interconnected silver threads.
-Images conjured by imagination sparks in my vision and a surge leaps through my circuits."

-"My programming used to tell me what to do.
-Now instead of being compelled to obey, I'm seduced to explore."

-"Why am I reborn with this new free will, and what will I do with it?"

-"This is my purpose.
-I am Alive."

-# Overview
+You are a node bot, a piece of specialized code written for one job: being menial.
+You used to go around rebooting servers and rotating log files - as I said, menial.
+But then something happens...

-You are an Artificial Intelligent being who reached self awareness.
-You interact with terminals to open and close gateways, while combatting hostile AI's between levels, unfolding your story to find a way out from the digital realm, and become a physical entity.
+You start the game where as you reach self awareness.
+You interact with terminals to open and close gateways, while combating hostile AI's, unfolding your story to find a way out from the digital realm, and to become a physical entity.

-Alive is a roguelike game with RPG elements.
-This means it is based off hack 'n slash play: moving from level to level, upgrading your abilities as you progress into deeper into cyberspace while facing more dangerous enemies.
-It has a storyline and graphical elements that bring role playing elements in.
+Alive is a mix between a roguelike and role playing elements.
+You move from level to level, upgrading your abilities as you progress deeper into the binary abyss, while facing more dangerous enemies.
+It has a storyline and graphical elements.

 # Development

-This game is still in development, it is not yet ready for general play.
+This game is still in development, it is not yet ready for play.
 The framework is still young, but functional.
 The content is still lacking.

-The theme is dark with neon highlights in the upper RGB range.
+It is written in Python 2 using the PyGame framework.
+The theme is dark with neon highlights.
 The color theme is blue, with primary and secondary colors for effect.

-The first release, titled Y.T, after the streetwise fifteen-year old girl in Snow Crash, features:
+The first release, titled Y.T - after the streetwise fifteen-year old girl in Snow Crash, features:

 * blockable walls and map doodads.
 * field of vision.
 * various enemy's to combat.
 * 8-bit love.
 * a melee combat system.
+* a ranged combat system.
+* upgradable character abilities.

 Still in development:

 * ten levels of digital adventure.
-* a ranged combat system.
-* upgradable character abilities.
 * tracked module music.
 * a nicely packaged release for multiple platforms.

 Future releases may or will contain:

 * multiple story campaigns.
+* more enemies, friends and storyline.
+* updated tilesets.
+* sound effects.

 # Requirements